-ABx engaged Australian Nuclear Science and Technology Organisation (ANSTO) to conduct desorption tests, which found the highest extractions under relatively neutral conditions reported from any clay-hosted project in Australia.
-This proves the mineralisation at Deep Leads / Rubble Mound to be of the IAC variety.
+ABx engaged Australian Nuclear Science and Technology Organisation (ANSTO) to conduct desorption tests, which found the highest extractions under relatively neutral conditions reported from any clay-hosted project in Australia^{5,6}.
+This proves the mineralisation to be of the IAC variety.
 Low-cost processing is crucial for clay-hosted rare earth deposits, and industry processing experts indicate that low-cost processing can only be achieved using desorption with low acid consumption.
-This puts ABx at the forefront for investors and countries seeking to diversify rare earths supply.
+Additionally, the rare earths in the Deep Leads / Rubble Mound resource have the highest proportion of DyTb (4.3% of TREO) of any clay-hosted rare earths resource in Australia.
+These factors put ABx at the forefront for customers and countries seeking to diversify rare earths supply.